RodolpheThienard/ieee-posit-benchmark/README.md

-# Ieee posit benchmark for RacEr Asics
+# Ieee posit benchmark for RacEr Architecture

 Implementation of a benchmark strategy to be able to measure different metrics on the IEEE-754 floating-point standard and the UNUM 3 Posit standard.
 Benchmark are carried out on AMD FPGAs provided by AWS.
 To compare these two representations, we used 3 types of implementation :
 - CPU (sequential & parralel with IEEE)